-Ever since I began the keto lifestyle, over a year ago, one concern I had was how I would eat all high-fat foods without a gallbladder to process them.
+Ever since I began the keto lifestyle, over a year ago, one concern I had was how I would eat all the high-fat foods without a gallbladder to process them.
 I was warned by doctors from the beginning to avoid these foods, for a lifetime, and eating anything fried or buttery proved this to be true.
 The result would be gut-wrenching pain that lasted all night.

 Wondering how to do keto without a gallbladder is actually a pretty common question.
 Over time I’ve done my research and developed a plan that works best for me, while still maintaining a high-fat, keto lifestyle.
 While every individual is different and has varying results of doing keto without a gallbladder, I’ve decided there are enough questions on this topic that I would highlight my own, personal experience.
 Maybe these tips can help someone else!